Apply for CPSS

 The CPSS Board understands the importance of impartiality in assessing applications, and it conducts assessments only against the Standards for Professional Soil Scientists.
 It also manages any conflicts of interest in assessing applications by preventing people that have a personal or pecuniary interest in a successful (or unsuccessful) outcome of an application from being involved in its assessment.
 The CPSS Board treats all applications as commercial-in-confidence material, such that only members of the Assessment Team having no conflict of interest can view an application.
 Furthermore, members of the Assessment Team are required to delete all documents received for assessment, so the only copy of materials held by Soil Science Australia lie with the CPSS Administrator.
-A formal statement to this effect is provided to applicants upon request.

 Choose which of the two application pathways you will follow:

 - Read the 2019 Guidelines (by Narratives)

 - Refer to the Standards for Professionals in Soil Science

 - Complete the 2019 CPSS Application form (Narratives)

 - Complete the ongoing Three-year Professional Development Diary

 - Obtain certified copies of your identity documents, plus academic testamur/s, certificates and transcripts showing course and subject results.